 |Assets Under Management

 The Administrative Fee schedule is as follows:

 Financial planning fees at Executive Wealth Management are typically a fixed fee between $250 and $2,000, depending on the size and the complexity of the circumstances.
 All fees will be decided upon before entering into any agreement.
-The below table shows how Executive Wealth Management's asset management fees (not including administrative and financial planning fees) compare to the national median.
-Remember that these are only estimates and actual fees may vary.
+The below table shows how Executive Wealth Management's asset management fees might look for a potential client.

 What to Watch out For

 Executive Wealth Management does not have any disclosures on its SEC-filed Form ADV.